sreitich/sreitich.github.io/_posts/2025-3-15-cone-trace.markdown

 If you've used Unreal Engine before, you may know that there are only four different trace shapes built into the engine: **line**, **box**, **sphere**, and **capsule**.

 This is because traces, sweeps, and overlaps use a structure called `FCollisionShape`, which can only represent these four shapes.
-And the reason why has to do with performance.
+The reason why is tied to Unreal's physics engine.

 Important vocab!
 A "trace" is a raycast query that traces a line through the world.
 A "sweep" is a different type of query that moves a geometry object along a line.
 In other words, a "trace" is a trace with a line and a "sweep" is a trace with any other shape.
 In Unreal, this might be confusing because in the Kismet library, both of these queries are referred to as "traces."
 Under the hood, however, these shape "traces" (e.g. `UKismetSystemLibrary::SphereTraceSingle`) are actually performing sweeps.
 We'll really be making a "cone _sweep_" function, but we'll still call it a "trace" to align with Unreal's conventions.
 {: .notice--info}

+PhysX (the physics engine used by Unreal until UE5), Chaos (Unreal's current proprietary physics engine), and other physics engines support a collection of _primitive_ geometry shapes.
+In both PhysX and Chaos, these are boxes, spheres, and capsules (PhysX also has planes).

+Primitives are great because they can be represented with simple mathematics, and each have simple equations for testing intersections between them, raycasting against them, and sweeping them against each other.

-Unreal Engine used to use PhysX to drive its physics simulations.
-In PhysX, these shapes are _primitives_ because they can be represented using pure mathematics, which makes them extremely efficient to compute compared to more complex shapes (which would require you to perform computations on individual triangles).
+This means that primitives are extremely efficient to compute compared to more complex shapes, which require more effort to process their vertices and triangles.

-Now, Unreal Engine uses Chaos, which is a proprietary physics solution.
-But Chaos still uses these same shapes as primitives for same reason PhysX does.

-You'll notice this pattern in most physics engines for the same reason.
-Havok, for example, supports cubes, capsules, and spheres (and "quads").
+Even shapes that _can_ be defined mathematically are much more computationally expensive.
+For example, you can test if two spheres are overlapping simply by comparing their distance and radii.
+But testing if two cones are overlapping is much more complex.

+Additionally, a combination of boxes, spheres, and capsules can simulate just about any real-world object accurately enough for most use-cases: character collision is usually done with a single capsule; character ragdolls are usually a collection of capsules and spheres encompassing each limb; a cylinder can be simulated by intersecting a capsule with a box; etc.

+When we _do_ need more complex geometry, physics engines usually allow us to define our own geometry shapes as **meshes**, such as a **convex mesh**, by defining a collection of vertices, triangles, and/or faces that define the mesh, and then cooking that information into data that can be used to perform collision detection.
+But, again, this is more expensive than using primitive shapes.

+You can actually have Unreal Engine do this for you, without having to manually define this data.
 {: .notice--info}

+For all of these reasons, these three primitives are the only shapes supported by `FCollisionShape` (in addition to a simple raycast/line).
+But there may be times when none of these primitive shapes fits the needs of your project!

+We can't extend `FCollisionShape`, nor can we really perform queries with a convex mesh (they're typically just used for physics assets).
+For complex shapes, our only real option is creating a mesh in the shape we want, spawning it in the world, making it invisible, and trying to detect what actors it overlaps.

+Not only is this comparatively _really_ expensive, but it can also be inaccurate if our mesh doesn't have enough vertices—not to mention: overlaps (`FOverlapResult`s) don't provide nearly as much information as collision queries (`FHitResult`s) do.

+I mentioned earlier, however, that our primitive boxes, spheres, and capsules can be extremely versatile; there are actually a _huge_ number of shapes that we can simulate just by using these primitives and a little math.

-There may be times, however, when none of these shapes fit the needs of your project.
-So let's learn how to make a pretty common one: cones!
-Cones can be a really useful shape when programming gameplay: you can use them for melee attacks, flamethrowers, magical spells, or whatever other conical machinations you might have.
+To see how, let's learn how to make a pretty common shape: a cone!
+Cones can be an incredibly useful shape when programming gameplay: you can use them for melee attacks, flamethrowers, magical spells, or whatever other conical machinations you might have.

+In this article, we'll make a simple function to perform a cone-shaped sweep that is computationally efficient, accurate, and provides better data than a simple mesh overlap could.

 ## Solution

 ### Sphere Sweep

-To perform a sweep in the shape of a cone (without simply sweeping a cone-shaped mesh, which would be incredibly inefficient), we'll perform a sphere sweep encompassing an "imaginary" cone, and then use some math (yay) to get rid of any hits that are inside that sphere, but would be outside of that cone.
+To perform a sweep in the shape of a cone, we'll perform a sphere sweep encompassing an "imaginary" cone, and then use math to get rid of any hits that are inside that sphere, but would be outside of that cone.

 Visually, our encompassing sphere sweep will look like this.